MeMyselfMirai/Released-as-Homebrew/README.md

 :warning: Jinxes on these recreated characters do *not* use the "_rah" tag.
 The purpose is for each character to be able to be placed on another script individually.
 If two recreated homebrew characters are placed on the same script and share a jinx, the "_rah" tag will need to be appended to the id within the jinx.

+> [!WARNING]
+> The Script Tool currently throws errors when exporting PNG images using the above JSON.
+Here is an [Alternative Homebrew JSON](Homebrew/Released_ScriptTool_Homebrew.json) that works with the PNG exporter.

 ### [Original Character JSON](Original/Released.json)
 Original full character list and released scripts are included for reference; files downloaded directly from the online app are included as well.